thomivy/polkadot-wiki/docs/learn-balance-transfers.md

 Note that even if the transfer fails due to a keep-alive check, the transaction fee will be deducted from the sending account if you attempt to transfer.

+### Existing Reference Error

+If you are trying to reap an account and you recieve an error stating "There is an existing reference count on the sender account.
+As such the account cannot be reaped from the state", then you have existing references to this account that must first be removed before it can be reaped.
+The following actions cause references to be created:

+- Session keys exist
+- Locks
+- Setting recovery info
+- Staking set information

+#### Purging Session Keys

+If you used this account to setup a validator and did not purge your keys before you unbonded your coins, you need to purge your keys.
+You can do this by seeing the [How to Stop Validating](#maintain-guides-how-to-stop-validating)page.
+This can also be checked by checking `session.nextKeys` in the chain state.

+#### Checking for Locks

+You can check for locks by navigating to `Accounts > Accounts` in [PolkadotJS Apps](https://polkadot.js.org/apps/#/).
+Then, click the dropdown arrow of the relevant account under the 'balances' colum.
+If it shows that some tokens are in a 'locked' state, you can see why by hovering over the information icon next to it.

+#### Recovery Info

+Currently, Polkadot does not use the recovery pallet, so this is probably not why tokens are locked.

+#### Checking for Staking Information

+Insert useful stuff here!
 ### From the Accounts Page

 Navigate to the "Accounts" page by selecting the "Accounts" tab from the "Accounts" dropdown located